SidSidSid16/Hipparcos-Catalogue/README.md

 | \_DE.icrs | (degrees) | Declination (ICRS, epoch 2000) |

 #### Usage
-This dataset is intended to be used with the StarMapLite project but can be used for other purposes quite easily as it is in a .csv file.
-A .xlsx file is also included for easy use with Microsoft Excel.
+This dataset is intended to be used with the StarMapLite project but can also be used for any other projects.
+This catalogue has been converted into multiple file formats for ease of use when porting into your project.

+##### Available File Formats
+- Tab Separated Values (.tsv)
+- Comma Separated Values (.csv)
+- Strict Open XML Spreadsheet (.xlsx)
+- Excel 97-2004 Workbook (.xls)
+- Web Page (.htm)